* Yen hits lowest in 4 years vs dollar, 3 years vs euro

 reinforced confidence that the yen weakening trend is intact,"

-However, it was unclear whether the yen would maintain this
+However, it was unclear whether the yen would weaken at the same

-pace of weakening, with the dollar having gained more than 14
+pace, with the dollar having gained more than 14 percent already

-percent already this year, and its falls could be tempered by
+this year, and its falls could be tempered by more evidence of a

 The BOJ conducted its first bond-buying operations on

 Monday, saying it would buy 1 trillion yen of government bonds

 with maturities between five and 10 years, and 200 billion yen

 The euro also jumped, by 1.4 percent on the day to